Staff: Sign Up to Volunteer at Commencement 2025

 If you are a junior or senior, you would start working this summer on your application for an early fall submission.
 If you are awarded the Fulbright you would most likely leave the following summer.
 We provide mentoring and feedback to help you in the application process.

-If you would like to learn more about the Fulbright program, please contact Jacqueline deVries Augsburg’s Fulbright Program Advisor, stop by the URGO office in Hagfors 101, or find our table in the Christensen Center on Tuesday and Wednesday, April 1 and 2, from 11 to 1 pm.
+If you would like to learn more about the Fulbright program, please contact Jacqueline deVries Augsburg’s Fulbright Program Advisor, or stop by the URGO office in Hagfors 101.

 The website for 2026 Fulbright awards is now active: